k4u5h4L/movies-n-stuff/README.md

 -   It is for learning purposes only.

 -   Any contribution is welcome.
 You may fork the repo and issue a PR.

+-   It's not good practice to include the thumbnails in your `public/` dir.
+Instead, you should consider external data buckets like cloundinary, etc. to store images, pics, videos and stuff.
+This project is just for learning purposes, as mentioned, so this approach doesn't really scale when you have lots of images.